 Councils - Junior Faculty and Trainee

-for more details.
+page for more information.

 The goal of the is to provide an opportunity for trainees to meet with an established specialist in their respective field in order to facilitate communication and gain guidance, and provide an opportunity for academic career enrichment.

-.
+, our Online Community.
 (This program is only available to current ISHLT members.)